 Since January 2021, the bulk of all required information about chemical products has been submitted directly to the European Chemicals Agency (ECHA) through their designated web tool.
 There is a lot of information that needs to be prepared, for example it is important to know the composition and use cases of the product you are submitting the PCN for.

 We assist a broad range of clients with various aspects of their toxicological information.
 We are involved in the entire process, from analysis of existing information and advice to the very practical steps of actually submitting PCNs to ECHA.
-Often, our work has also resulted in us providing targeted training for relevant personnel.
+Often, our work will also result in us providing targeted training for relevant personnel.
 We can be there for you too, every step of the way.